Vanaldito/react-chess/README.md

-# Contacts List app made with ReactJS
+# Chess game made with ReactJS

 ## How to run the app?